 Have you ever eaten a slice of humble pie?
 If so, is it sweet?
 Is it unique?
 I've come across it but I've never been hungry enough to need it, so I wanted to get your take.

 "Now here's what you've got to do," said an amped Jimbo Fisher to Jameis Winston that was caught on the ESPN broadcast after Florida State's riveting victory over Notre Dame.
 "Calm down.
 Don't give them that over-exuberant look.
 Act very passive right here and get people back on your side.
 You understand what I'm telling you?
 Humble.
 Humble pie."

 Saturday night's highly anticipated game between the Florida State Seminoles and the Notre Dame Fighting Irish was one that would induce great pressure.
-Jameis Winston and Jimbo Fisher, arguably the most talked-about two figures in sports over the last week, would go up against a Notre Dame team led by and Everett Golson in the heaviest of bouts.
+Jameis Winston and Jimbo Fisher, arguably the most talked-about two figures in sports over the last week, would go up against a Notre Dame team led by Brian Kelly and Everett Golson in the heaviest of bouts.

 It was a match-up between two historic programs, a game outside of the SEC that had true playoff implications.
 And as Winston took the field hoping to erase the off-the-field hurrah, Everett Golson was going to strive to reach the top of the college football mountain.
 And once again, he came oh so close.